Sign up today to receive all the latest offers, news and special event information.

 - Barr Mansion in Austin

-Ehemann’s desire to move to a smaller city where he and his wife could raise their children landed him in Richmond in 2003.
+Ehemann’s desire to move to a smaller city, where he could raise his family and still be in a vibrant culinary scene, landed him in Richmond in 2003.
 He began working as a sous chef in Lemaire, The Jefferson’s signature restaurant, but within a year was promoted to Executive Banquet Chef.